GiZMoSK1221/hass-addons/wattsonic/README.md

 		- setting Grid Injection Power Limit Setting

 	c) **GEN2** configuration
-	as GEN2 has differrent registers, you cannot use my wattsonic.yaml.
-You can take it and have to change register addresses.
-When you do this, please send me your yaml and I will post it here
+	as GEN2 has differrent registers, you cannot use my wattsonic.yaml. but, Ivan has made this basic one [wattsonic_gen2.yaml](wattsonic_gen2.yaml). enjoy and feel free to modify here on github

 4. edit modbus configuration in wattsonic.yaml
 		 default is connection over serial and RS485.
 Change port according to your RS485 module.